Laila-dAM/Projects/C_GameX/PuzzleFind 🧩/Memorytrix/README.md

-# Memory Matrix Game
+# Memory Matrix

-This is a simple C program that simulates a memory game where the user must memorize and reconstruct a randomly generated binary matrix.
+Memory Matrix – A system's memory has been corrupted!
+Reconstruct information stored in logical blocks by finding patterns.

 ## Features
-- A matrix of size 5x5 is randomly generated and displayed to the user.
+- A 5x5 matrix is ​​randomly generated with binary values ​​(0 or 1).
+- The pattern is displayed for a short period before being hidden.
-- The user has 3 attempts to reconstruct the matrix correctly.
+- The player inputs their reconstruction of the pattern.
-- The program compares the user's input with the original matrix and gives feedback on success or failure.
+- The program checks whether the player's input matches the original pattern and provides feedback.

-## How to Play
+## How to play
-1. The program generates a 5x5 binary matrix and asks you to memorize it.
-2. After a short delay, the matrix is ​​hidden.
-3. You have 3 attempts to reconstruct the matrix.
-Input your reconstructed matrix using `0` and `1`.
+1. Run the program.
+2. A 5x5 matrix is ​​displayed with a random pattern of `█` and `·`.
+3. Memorize the pattern before it disappears.
+4. Reconstruct the pattern by inputting a matrix of `0`s and `1`s.
-4. If you reconstruct the matrix correctly, you win!
-If not, you get another chance.
+5. If your input matches the original pattern, you win!
-5. If you fail after 3 attempts, the correct matrix is ​​displayed.
+6. If your input is incorrect, you lose, and the program informs you of the failure.